15 Sound-Based Cause and Effect Activities for Babies & Toddlers

 Why Sound Play Helps Babies Learn

-When your baby plays with sounds, they’re doing more than making noise—they’re learning.
-Through sound play, you help your baby build auditory skills by noticing, comparing, and locating different sounds.
-That awareness supports early communication, because your baby starts to hear patterns and respond with intention.
+When your baby plays with sounds, they do more than make noise.
+Sound play helps your baby build auditory skills by noticing, comparing, and finding different sounds.
+That awareness can support early communication, because your baby starts to hear patterns and respond with intention.

 Shake a Rattle and Make Noise